Fetal Therapy Professional Resources

 Prenatal Diagnosis and Fetal Therapy Fellowship

 As a fellow at the Center for Fetal Diagnosis and Treatment at The Children’s Hospital of Philadelphia, you will learn from some of the most experienced leaders and innovators in prenatal diagnosis and fetal interventions.
 Our team's collective experience in prenatal diagnosis and fetal interventions is among the largest in the world.

 One-Month Elective for Maternal-fetal Medicine Fellows

 As a maternal-fetal medicine fellow in training at the Center for Fetal Diagnosis and Treatment at The Children’s Hospital of Philadelphia, you have the opportunity to learn from leaders in maternal-fetal therapy and treatment during a 1-month elective in prenatal diagnosis and fetal therapy.

-The Center for Fetal Diagnosis and Treatment offers both in-person and online continuing medical education (CME) events for professionals interested in learning more about specific fetal conditions and surgical interventions.
-Learn more about educational opportunities, including:
+The Center for Fetal Diagnosis and Treatment offers both in-person and online continuing medical education (CME) events for professionals interested in learning more about specific fetal conditions and surgical interventions, including: